 If you or your partner are affected by the High Income Child Benefit charge and have decided to stop Child Benefit payments, there’s an online form to make your request.
-It is important to know that only the person who’s entitled to Child Benefit can stop the payments.
+It is important to know that only the person who’s entitled to Child Benefit (or their appointee or authorised tax adviser) can stop the payments.

 On this page: